HaoScottSun/UN-Cybersecurity-Fordham-Core-Team/README.md

 Apply Bernoulli Restricted Boltzmann Machine to visualize paragrah vectors of words of each sentence selected by TF-IDF model.

 ![RBM][DOC_RBM]

+## Webcast
+The url will be updated soon.

 ## License
 MarkdownEditing is released under the [MIT License][opensource].